tkestack/knitnet-operator/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Cluster Fabric Operator
+# Knitnet Operator

-A Golang based fabric operator that will make/oversee Submariner components on top of the Kubernetes.
+A Golang based knitnet operator that will make/oversee Submariner components on top of the Kubernetes.

 ## Architecture